 The Ethics Module is a required self-study that addresses some of the more common professionalism, ethical and boundary issues encountered in psychiatry.
-Students must read the entire module PDF and self-study guide located on the Clerkships AY2023-2024 Psychiatry page and be prepared to discuss it with their Clerkship Director and peers at one of the weekly educational meetings.
+Students will be given common questions and use an interactive (AI PLATFORM) to discuss the topics and find the answers.
+Content linked in the Canvas M.D.
+Clerkships AY2025-2026 Psychiatry page.
+Students should be prepared to discuss it with their Clerkship Director and peers at one of the weekly educational meetings.